Eagle Bulk reaches agreement with lenders

 The facility, which had been extended thrice, was scheduled to expire June 20.

-The company said it would receive a new facility of $20 million (12.72 million pounds) as per the agreement.
+The company said it would receive a new facility of $20 million as per the agreement.

 Eagle Bulk said the arrangement will replace existing financial covenants and substitute them with new covenants that phase-in over three years.